 A shift in the way brands treat social media has already occurred because of the advent of Web3.
 Web2’s social media strategy was centered on brands publishing content via their social media channels.

 Every so often, the community could engage with the content, and the brand would respond.
 There was minimal to no engagement amongst community members who were social media followers of the brand.

 If you are not engaging with your brand, you are not using social media… it’s just media!
 As we move into Web3, content as we know it will be pushed to the sidelines.

 In Web3, the star of the show is the conversation generated between brands and their communities and between community members themselves.

 Brands will have the unique prospect of engaging with their customers more directly and function as a conduit for engagement amongst members of their community.

-Social media use by brands and Web3 projects has evolved considerably as a result of the growth in community engagement.
+Social media used by brands and Web3 projects has evolved considerably because of the growth in community engagement.